Things to Look for When Buying or Selling a Used Car

 What to Look for When Buying a Used Car

+So what to look for when buying a used car?
 When the shoe is on the other foot, and you are the person buying a used car, you want to do your homework beforehand and make sure you are well prepared.

 Beware of a Lemon or Car Buying Scams

-Once you are confident that the car you want is priced accordingly and you have test driven it, ask if you can have your mechanic do an inspection.
+Once you are confident that the car you want is priced accordingly and you have test-driven it, ask if you can have your mechanic do an inspection.
 This step could save you a lot of hassle and money down the road.

 Buying a Car with a Lien